estk/solarwinter/contents/articles/11-5-11/index.md

 Here we introduce the engineering effort on the nose gear from our friends in Santa Paula, California.

 The nose gear is a crucial assembly, requiring shock absorbtion, steering, and retraction, all in a reliable light weight package.
-Rick McWilliams (http://www.tangentinstruments.com/)designed the trouble free nose gear for the Mermaid amphibian, so he got the job of designing our nose gear under very demanding weight and space constraints.
+Rick McWilliams (http://www.tangentinstruments.com/) designed the trouble free nose gear for the Mermaid amphibian, so he got the job of designing our nose gear under very demanding weight and space constraints.